African swine fever virus: India

+At the end of March 2025, an outbreak of African Swine Fever (ASF) happened in Damongo, the capital of Ghana's Savannah Region, killing hundreds of pigs.
+The affected communities included Canteen, Attributu, Boroto, and Sori Number One.
+To contain the spread, farmers are slaughtering and burying sick pigs.
+This outbreak has significantly impacted pig farmers, many of whom are still recovering from a previous outbreak in 2023.

+North Korea

+In 2019, North Korea reported to the World Organization for Animal Health that 77 of the 99 pigs at a farm in Jagang province died of the disease and another 22 pigs were culled.

 Historical theories

 The appearance of ASF outside Africa at about the same time as the emergence of AIDS led to some interest in whether the two were related, and a report appeared in The Lancet supporting this in 1986.
 However, the realization that the human immunodeficiency virus (HIV) causes AIDS discredited any potential connection with ASF.